 International criticism of Iran's human rights practices predates the crackdown against the 2009 uprising.
-Table 2, which discusses the regime's record on a number of human rights issues, is based on the latest State Department human rights report (for 2014) and on reports from a U.N.
+Table 2, which discusses the regime's record on a number of human rights issues, is based on the latest State Department human rights report (for 2015) and on reports from a U.N.
 Special Rapporteur, Ahmad Shaheed.
-These reports cite Iran for a wide range of serious abuses-aside from its suppression of political opponents-including unjust executions, politically motivated abductions by security forces, torture, and arbitrary arrest and detention.
+These reports cite Iran for a wide range of serious abuses-aside from its suppression of political opposition-including escalating use of capital punishment for crimes that are not considered the most serious, denial of fair public trial, harsh and life-threatening conditions in prison, and unlawful detention and torture.
+The Special Rapporteur has noted-including in his most recent report of March 10, 2016-that the 2013 revisions to the Islamic Penal Code and the 2015 revisions to the Criminal Procedure Code made some reforms, including eliminating death sentences for children convicted of drug-related offenses and protecting the rights of the accused.
+The Rapporteur also has credited Rouhani with a September 2013 proposal for a new "charter for citizen's rights."